 → Getting clear, straight answers from their insurer is usually difficult

 Users expressed that shopping for insurance is a high-effort, high-energy task:

 "It feels like I have to do mental gymnastics anytime I need to buy insurance."

 To ensure I was addressing the major needs of Klay’s key users, I created Perri as a research-informed persona to represent a major segment.
 Using my persona, I further synthesized the data I collected into an empathy map in order to help build empathy for Klay’s users and ensure a human-centered design.

 Defining the MVP

 Using the data I synthesized from my empathy research, I reviewed the goals of the user and the business and identified the common ground between both.
 Keeping in mind technical considerations, this helps ensure I make the best design decisions for an MVP.
-Then, bringing together my research conclusions, the business’ needs, my persona, and the market analysis, I created a key features roadmap based on priority for development. → See the feature roadmap
+Then, bringing together my research conclusions, the business’ needs, my persona, and the market analysis, I created a high-level roadmap based on priority for development. → See the roadmap

 Information Architecture: Card sorting and Sitemap

 One of the major frustrations of shopping for insurance is that, simply put, the topic tends to be complex and confusing for many.
 Navigating an insurance company's site is one thing that shouldn't be.